tongueroo/forger/lib/aws_ec2/help/clean/ami.md

 Running:

-    $ aws-ec2 clean ami base-ubuntu
+    $ aws-ec2 clean ami 'base-ubuntu*'

 Would delete all images and keep the 2 most recent AMIs.
 The default `--keep` value is 2.
+Make sure to surround the query pattern with a single quote to prevent shell glob expansion.